-Next, I structurally estimate the model using the data on financial covenant amendments.
-The algorithm minimizes the distance between theoretical moments - functions of parameters - and their data counterparts: initial and amended covenant strictness and probabilities of an amendment unconditional and conditional on no covenant violation.
-The estimated parameters help me evaluate the explanations for debt covenant amendments.
-The estimated degree of contractual incompleteness is high: if a covenant metric always represents the state correctly in one state, it will be wrong in another state about 31.3% of the time.
-Thus, banks and firms often change covenants because the information they can contract on is very imprecise.
-The second explanation - the persistence of non-contractible information - finds limited support in the data.
+The estimated parameters help me evaluate the different explanations for debt covenant amendments.
+The estimated degree of contractual incompleteness is indeed high: if financial covenants never make, for example, type-1 errors, they will make type-2 errors about 31.3% of the time.
+The second explanation - the predictability of non-contractible information - finds limited support in the data.
 If a company does not (does) need lender's intervention this year, it likely will not (will) need it next year with only a 65.4% (50.1%) chance.
 Finally, the cost of amending the contract is about 1.9% of the average cost of misallocating control rights, supporting the third explanation.
-To summarize, the estimates suggest that U.S. companies amend financial covenants in their loan contracts for two reasons.
-First, they face a high degree of contractual incompleteness, and second, adjusting contracts in advance is considerably cheaper than giving control to a wrong party later by mistake.
+To summarize, the estimates suggest that U.S. companies amend financial covenants in their loan contracts mostly for two reasons: the contracting parties face a high degree of contractual incompleteness, and adjusting contracts in advance is considerably cheaper than later granting control to a wrong party.

-I also evaluate contracting efficiency gain from the amendment option for the firms in my sample.
+I also evaluate contracting efficiency gains from the amendment option.
 Ex ante, the option to amend financial covenants saves the contracting parties about 2.32% of control misallocation cost.
-Ex post, conditional on an amendment, the parties save 15.32% of cost in the state when the manager is the best party-in-control and 12.62% in the state when the bank needs to be in control.
-These numbers are economically meaningful.
-Control misallocation cost captures the cost of having in control the party that can make a suboptimal decision.
-For instance, a manager can take excessive risks, or a bank can forgo positive-NPV investment opportunities and reduce the company's ultimate value.
+Ex post, conditional on an amendment, the parties save 15.32% of the total surplus in the state when the manager is the best party-in-control and 12.62% in the state when the bank is the best party-in-control.
+These numbers appear economically reasonable.
+Control misallocation cost captures the cost of giving control to the party that can make a suboptimal decision.
+For instance, a manager can take excessive risks,6 or a bank can limit investment and reduce the company's ultimate value.7